 Labradoodle lust is the only way I can explain it.
 I had wanted a labradoodle ever since I first began reading about Australian labradoodles a few years earlier, but knew I could never afford one.
-Back then, when I first started gazing adoringly at photos of labradoodle puppies, the breed, or rather hybrid, wasn’t as easy to find as it is today, where often unscrupulous or at least sketchy practices by amateur breeders hoping to make a quick buck on the breed-mix du jour—aussiedoodles, goldendoodles, schnauserdoodle (schnoodles), etc.—have flooded the market and sometimes the animal shelters with “designer dogs” of unproven health histories and personality traits.
+Back then, when I first started gazing adoringly at photos of labradoodle puppies, the breed, or rather hybrid, wasn’t as easy to find as it is today.
+Since then, unscrupulous or at least sketchy amateur breeders, hoping to make a quick buck on the breed-mix du jour—aussiedoodles, goldendoodles, schnauserdoodle (schnoodles), etc.—have flooded the market and sometimes the animal shelters with “designer dogs” of unproven health histories and personality traits.

 But initially, designer dogs came out of a practical desire to create non-shedding and mostly hypoallergenic service dogs.
 Developed by Wally Cochran (beginning in 1989) Australian Labrador retrievers (generally calmer and smaller than American Labrador retrievers) were crossed with standard poodles.
 These dogs were designed to be service dogs for people who are allergic to golden retrievers, German shepherds and other typical service breeds.
 The goal was to pair a non-shedding, more hypoallergenic coat (i.e., a poodle’s coat) with a service-dog personality (i.e. a Labrador retriever.)

 The first cross, called an F1, has a Labrador retriever and a poodle parent.
 F2 puppies are the offspring of F1 labradoodles, F3, the offspring of F2, and so on.
-Fn labradoodles, registered with the Australian Labradoodle Association of America, have at least an F6 background.
+Labradoodles registered with the Australian Labradoodle Association of America, have an extensive, multigenerational labradoodle ancestry.
 The more labradoodle (rather than individual poodles or Labrador retrievers) in a puppy’s ancestry, the more the pup will conform to what are now the standards of the Australian Labradoodle Association of America.
-That means you playing the lottery with an F1 as to whether or not a pup will have a coat that sheds, but not so much with an Fn.
+That means the pups have a slim chance of being a throwback to the original Labrador or Poodle parentage but will have consistent labradoodle qualities.
+With early crosses, such as an F1 through F5 or F6, you’re playing the lottery as to what characteristics any given pup will display.

-(Note to anyone who might be foolish enough to read this blog as advice: there are no breeds that have a truly hypoallergenic coat.
+(A couple of clarifications: The Australian Labradoodle actually has six parent breeds: poodle, Labrador, English cocker spaniel, American cocker spaniel, curly coat retriever, and Irish water spaniel and groups are working to make the Australian Labradoodle a recognized breed.
+Also, there are no dog breeds that have a truly hypoallergenic coat.
 The fact that poodles don’t shed makes them less of an allergen to many people than other breeds.
-But if you happen to have allergies, check to make sure you aren’t allergic to labradoodles—as some people are—before investing in one.)
+But if you happen to have allergies, check to make sure you aren’t allergic to poodles or labradoodles—as some people are—before bringing one home. )

 At this point, you might think, “Hey, poodles already have the (mostly) hypoallergenic, non-shedding coat.
 Why go to all the trouble to create a hybrid?”